 Ref.
 Policy / Para.
-Page Proposed modification ation Justification site.
-Monitoring information may still be required, if the operations at the existing site are considered to be relevant to the new proposals. assessed, will form and may be used: • As a appli Asse prope • To a issue this believed.
-To tip the balance in The record of performance of an operator or applicant site history, as assessed, will form a material consideration in the decision-making process and may be used: As a basis to request additional information to support an application in relation to any issues raised through the Assessment and how these may be mitigated as part of the proposal; To apply an appropriate condition to a permission to address an issue which has been raised through the Assessment where this has not been rectified by the applicant to an acceptable level; or in relation to impact MM29 Policy DM15 / 5.150 63 Monitoring Issue Monitoring Indicator (Threshold) for Policy Review
+Page Proposed modific ation Justification site.
+Monitoring information may still be required, if the operations at the existing site are considered to be relevant to the new proposals. assessed, will form and may be used: • As a appli Asse proportion To a issue this keeple.
+As a basis to request additional information to support an application in relation to any issues raised through the Assessment and how these may be mitigated as part of the proposal; To apply an appropriate condition to a permission to address an issue which has been raised through the Assessment where this has not been rectified by the applicant to an acceptable To tip the balance in determining an application where other matters are equal in relation to impacts.
+MM29 Policy DM15 / 5.150 63 Monitoring Issue Monitoring Indicator (Threshold) for Policy Review

 Ref.
 Policy / Para.
 Page Proposed modific ation Justification Taking past performance site history into account Permissions for proposals by existing operators accompanied by Monitoring Assessments Issues from monitoring information taken into account.
 Number of permissions where issues outlined in-from Mmonitoring Assessmentsinformation are not addressed through additional information requests and/or conditions > 0 Focus on land-use in line with planning principles.
-MM30 Policy M1 68 adequate supply of Berkshire in accordal Work with relevant aggregate not available by Deliver and/or factorized (Policy M3); c) Facilitate the supply of Be compliant with M4)-; and e) Take account of The long term aims of the Plan are to provide and/or facilitate a steady and adequate supply of minerals to meet the needs of Central and Eastern Berkshire in accordance with all of the following principles: a) Work with relevant minerals planning authorities to maintain the supply of aggregate not available within Central and Eastern Berkshire; b) Deliver and/or facilitate the identified aggregate demand requirements (Policy M3); c) Facilitate the supply of other mineral to meet local demands (Policy M6); d) Be compliant with the spatial strategy for minerals development (Policy Туро
+MM30 Policy M1 68 adequate supply of Berkshire in accordance a) Work with relevance aggregate not available b) Deliver and/or factor (Policy M3); c) Facilitate the supply of Be compliant with M4)-; and e) Take account of The long term aims of the Plan are to provide and/or facilitate a steady and adequate supply of minerals to meet the needs of Central and Eastern Berkshire in accordance with all of the following principles: a) Work with relevant minerals planning authorities to maintain the supply of aggregate not available within Central and Eastern Berkshire; b) Deliver and/or facilitate the identified aggregate demand requirements (Policy M3); c) Facilitate the supply of other mineral to meet local demands (Policy M6); d) Be compliant with the spatial strategy for minerals development (Policy Туро